-Finally, we will consider the difference between the two ensembles for the African Easterly Jet (AEJ) in western Africa.
-Figure 14 shows the vertical profile of the zonal wind from the equator to 30N at 0° longitude.
-With Noah the AEJ can be seen at 600 hPa and 13N, but it is not well defined and is too far south with OSU, centered at about 5N.
-The improved AEJ is likely due in part to the improved soil moisture in Noah (Figure 7), which could then improve the meridional temperature gradient and vertical wind shear.
+two ensembles for the African easterly jet (AEJ) in western Africa.
+Figure 14 shows the vertical profile of the zonal wind from the equator to 30°N at 0° longitude.
+With Noah the AEJ can be seen at 600 hPa and 13°N, but it is not well defined and is too far south with OSU, centered at about 5°N. The improved AEJ is likely due in part to the improved soil moisture in Noah (Fig. 7), which could then improve the meridional temperature gradient and vertical wind shear.
 Cook (1999) proposed a soil moisture feedback mechanism as part of the formation of the AEJ, where more accurate soil moisture was necessary for the AEJ.

 These results suggest that, in the Sahel, the improved overall climatology with Noah is responsible in part for the increase in skill.
 The improvements with Noah, which is the more physically realistic LSM, also suggest that accurate land surface processes are essential for high-quality simulations of the Sahel, in order to reproduce the correct response to SST forcing.
-Thiaw and Mo (2005), Druyan et al (2004), Koster et al (2004) and others have also shown a significant relationship between the land surface processes and precipitation prediction in the Sahel.
+Thiaw and Mo (2005), Druyan et al. (2004), Koster et al. (2004), and others have also shown a significant relationship between the land surface processes and precipitation prediction in the Sahel.

-10. Attribution to changes in the LSMs.
+10. Attribution to changes in the LSMs

-The purpose of this section is to attribute the changes in climatologies, variabilities, and skills presented in the previous sections to specific changes in the LSMs.
+The purpose of this section is to address the relationship between the changes in climatologies, variabilities, and skills presented in the previous sections to specific changes in the LSMs.
 Generally speaking, however, this is very difficult.
-The differences between the

-LSMs result in non-linear interactions with the atmospheric circulation as well as with other physical processes, making it difficult to detect the single cause of the differences in climatology.
-The change in large scale circulation mentioned in Section 5, and the change in precipitation due to the interaction between the LSM and convection processes are two such examples.
+The differences between the LSMs result in nonlinear interactions with an atmospheric circulation as well as with other physical processes, making it difficult to detect the single cause of the differences in climatology.
+The change in large-scale circulation mentioned in section 5, and the change in precipitation due to the interaction between the LSM and convection processes are two such examples.